top of page

 As hormone levels change, the nervous system becomes more sensitive to stimulation and stress.
 Things that once felt manageable may suddenly feel exhausting.

+This doesn’t mean something is “wrong”.
 It means your body is asking for a different kind of support.

 Midlife is often the point where old coping strategies stop being effective.
 Pushing harder, staying busy, or ignoring signals from the body can increase imbalance rather than resolve it.

+This stage of life doesn’t require reinvention.
 It requires regulation, support and permission to slow down.

 Supporting overwhelm isn’t about fixing yourself — it’s about helping your system feel safe enough to settle.